Manifold calculus and homotopy sheaves: Introduction

 \quad Let $M$ be a smooth manifold without boundary and denote by $\sO(M)$ the poset of open subsets of $M$, ordered by inclusion.
 Manifold calculus, as defined in \cite{embI}, is a way to study (say, the homotopy type of) contravariant functors $F$ from $\sO(M)$ to spaces which take isotopy equivalences to (weak) homotopy equivalences.
 In essence, it associates to such a functor a tower - called the \emph{Taylor tower} - of polynomial approximations which in good cases converges to the original functor, very much like the approximation of a function by its Taylor series. \\

-\quad The remarkable fact, which is where the geometry of manifolds comes in, is that the Taylor tower can be explicitly constructed: the $k^{th}$ Taylor polynomial of a functor $F$ is a functor $T_k F$ which is in some sense the universal approximation to $F$ with respect to the subcategory of $\sO(M)$ consisting of open sets diffeomorphic to $k$ or less open balls.\\
+\quad The remarkable fact, which is where the geometry of manifolds comes in, is that the Taylor tower can be explicitly constructed: the $k^{th}$ Taylor polynomial of a functor $F$ is a functor $T_k F$ which is in some sense the universal approximation to $F$ with respect to the subposet of $\sO(M)$ consisting of open sets diffeomorphic to $k$ or fewer open balls.\\

 \quad A weakness in the traditional discrete approach is that in cases where $F$ has obvious continuity properties, $T_k F$ does not obviously inherit them, where by continuous we mean enriched over spaces.
 For example, let $F(U)$ for $U\in \sO(M)$ be the space of smooth embeddings from $U$ to a fixed smooth manifold $N$.
 It is clear that the group of diffeomorphisms $M\to M$ acts in a continuous manner on $F(M)$.
 One would expect a similar continuous action of the same group on $T_kF(M)$, for all $k$.
-But with the standard description of $T_kF$ we only get an action of the underlying discrete group which typically is not continuous.
+But with the standard description of $T_kF$ we only get an action of the underlying discrete group.
 As a solution to this problem in the particular case of the embedding functor a continuous model, Haefliger-style, was proposed in \cite{GKW}. \\

-\quad In this paper, we correct this lack of continuity (for every enriched functor) by defining an enriched version of manifold calculus.
-Along the way, we reapproach the foundations of the theory by focusing on the wider notion of homotopy sheaves rather than on polynomial functors which had a central role in \cite{embI}.
-The sheaf point-of-view was already present in [ibid.] but had a relatively secondary part in that paper, being more of a consequence than a building block \emph{per se}. \\
+\quad In this paper, we correct this lack of continuity by defining an enriched (or $\infty$) version of manifold calculus.
+Along the way, we reapproach the foundations of the theory by focusing on the wider notion of homotopy sheaves rather than on polynomial functors which had the central role in \cite{embI}. \\

 \quad We now give a brief overview of the paper.
 Let $\sS$ be a category of \emph{spaces}, i.e. compactly generated Hausdorff spaces or simplicial sets (more on this at the end of the introduction).
-To have an enriched setting we replace the category $\sO(M)$ by the category $\sE$ of manifolds of a fixed dimension $d$ and codimension zero embeddings.
-We then want to consider (contravariant) functors which are enriched over $\sS$, namely functors $F : \sE^{op} \rightarrow \sS$ inducing \emph{continuous} maps
+To have an enriched setting we replace the category $\sO(M)$ by the topological category $\Man$ of smooth manifolds of a fixed dimension $d$ and (codimension zero) embeddings.
+We then want to consider contravariant functors which are enriched over $\sS$, namely functors $F : \Man^{op} \rightarrow \sS$ inducing \emph{continuous} (or simplicial) maps

 which preserve the units and composition.